dragonfly-science/dragonfly-website/content/publications/thompson_reported_2015.md

 into a single database, and then linking the records using a set of matching rules.

-The resulting data set included 388 sea lion captures, reported in the 22-year period between October 1991 and September 2013 from trawlers operating near New Zealand’s subantarctic islands.
+The resulting data set included 388 sea lion captures, reported in the 22-year period between October 1991 and September 2013 from trawlers operating near New Zealand's subantarctic islands.
 In the data set, 337 (86.9%) sea lion captures were reported by MPI observers compared with 289 (74.5%) sea lion captures reported by fishers or the Deepwater Group.
 Of the fisher-reported captures, 43 (11.1%) were not also reported by MPI observers.
 Of the 169 (43.6%) captured animals returned for necropsy, 8